suchorski/suchorski/README.md

 # Thiago Suchorski

-- I'm currently developing in Java with Spring framework for back-end and VueJS for the front-end;
+- I'm currently developing in Java with Spring framework for back-end and NuxtJS for the front-end;
-- Learning Quasar and NuxtJS;
 - Living in Lagoa Santa - MG;
 - And always learning new things.